 Share handy Thanksgiving hacks

 The run up to Thanksgiving is a very busy time for those celebrating.
-Organising food and drink, gifts, travel arrangements and more can be hard.
-Use your business’s experience to help your subscribers out and share some useful tips with them.
+Organising food and drink, buying gifts and coordinating plans can be hard.
+Use your business's experience to help your subscribers out and share some useful tips with them.

 Your customers are much more likely to appreciate and remember your Thanksgiving email campaigns if they contain useful information.
-Think about ways your business can help with common dilemmas experienced during the holiday season.
+This year, a great idea would be to think about ways your business can help subscribers find ways to still enjoy Thanksgiving safely.

-Try sharing recipe tips, travel advice, postage information, or even gift suggestions.
+Try sharing recipe tips, entertainment ideas, postage information, or even gift suggestions.
 Using your email campaign to present your business as the solution to their problem is a great way to strengthen your relationship with customers.

 Uber does a great job of this in this Thanksgiving email.
 The "holiday how-tos" concept shows readers how the taxi service can help them over the holidays: